-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - The potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs, and - Communication barriers and difficulties in managing or reporting these challenges. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools s or the consequences of doing so.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - The potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs, and - Communication barriers and difficulties in managing or reporting these challenges. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or the consequences of doing so.

-Any reports of abuse involving children with SEND will therefore require close liaison with the Designated Safeguarding Lead (or a Deputy) and other relevant members of staff such as Heads of Year and Pastoral Leaders.
+Any reports of abuse involving children with SEND will therefore require close liaison with the Designated Safeguarding Lead (or a Deputy) and other relevant members of staff such as Heads of Year, Pastoral Leaders, SENCO or any other named person with oversight for pastoral care.